Home > Profiling Tasks > Custom Profiling

 Editing and Creating Custom Profiling Configurations

-When working with a custom configuration, you can click Override Global Settings to override the
+When working with a custom configuration, you can click Override Global Settings to override the settings defined in Profiler Options dialog .
+This will modify the settings for the configuration.

 CPU Profiling

-application, or the code fragment is the same as in the Analyze Performance command,
+The basic choice between profiling the entire application, part of the application, or the code fragment is the same as in the Analyze Performance command, with the addition of the following profiling options:

 - Method: full or sampled